Carnegie Mellon University

 In this course of study, Carnegie Mellon undergraduates learn how to analyze the political, economic, social, and ethical dimensions of new technologies, equipping themselves to contribute to vital political debates and influence technological developments in the public interest.

 The lesson of the past few years is that the pace of technological change will only increase, and its impact on the future of humanity will also grow.
 In particular, the geopolitical implications of various forms of artificial intelligence are well along, including their impacts on work, health, environmental protection, and especially conflict.
-The ongoing conflicts in both Ukraine and Israel reflect the role of autonomous weapons, loitering munitions, accessible armed drones, and open-source intelligence driven by machine learning tools.
+The ongoing conflicts in Ukraine, Gaza, Sudan and elsewhere reflect the role of autonomous weapons, loitering munitions, UAVs, voice-cloning tools, and open-source intelligence driven by machine learning tools.

 The full effects of these technologies are some years away, but our students must be equipped to shape and adapt to them.
-Most serious among them will be the potential to affect war and peace, what it means to be human, economic prosperity, and future global stability.
+Most serious among these effects will be the impact on war and peace, what it means to be human, patterns of economic prosperity, and the future of global stability.

 Students in this major read, employ, and create evidence-based research that addresses and shapes the future of technology in national and international security.
 In choosing their electives, students have the opportunity to emphasize either the international or domestic American aspects of this topic.
 Challenges posed by digital technologies affect people of all political parties, in the United States and throughout the world, especially in democracies.

-Our goal is to educate students who not only know about the risks and benefits of new technologies in historical context, but can also use their knowledge to frame broad questions and use the appropriate political science methods to address them.
+Our goal is to educate students who emerge knowing not only about the risks and benefits of new technologies in historical context, but are also able to frame broad questions and use political science methods, theories, and approaches to address them.

 We teach a range of methodologies to prepare our students for the challenges of the 21st century, both within the United States and abroad.
 These include introductions not only to traditional political science approaches (such as comparative case studies, archival analysis, database construction, and regression analysis), but also to newer tools such as visual geospatial mapping, sensor-driven machine learning, and the employment of large language models.

-Our budding political scientists may not build the latter tools (as they do in other parts of Carnegie Mellon University); but they’ll know how to use them effectively to predict problems, identify potential backlash, and answer important questions.
+Our budding political scientists may not personally build new technological tools (as they do in other parts of Carnegie Mellon University); but they’ll know how to use them effectively to forecast problems, identify potential backlash, and answer important questions.
 They’ll design research projects that address political, ethical, and strategic questions related to security and technology, in everything from voting in democratic elections to robotic targeting during warfare, in both the United States and abroad.

 Curriculum (153 units)